 Above all, Caporale says, the most important thing for Veterans to remember during interviews—and every other stage of the transition to civilian employment—is to feel proud and valuable for what they have to offer.
 “Veterans bring so much to the table; skills, training, determination,” he says.
 “It’s just a matter of showing it to employers.
 That’s why the best advice I try to give is always, ‘be yourself.’”

-GEICO has been a proud supporter of Military Members and their families for more than 75 years.
+GEICO has been a proud supporter of Military Members and their families for 80 years.
 To find out more about Military discounts and benefits you could receive, go to geico.com/military or call 1-800-MILITARY.
 Interested in joining the GEICO Military team?
 Head to geico.com/careers to learn more.

 Next article: Moving Tips From Military Spouses